Signe Hasso: Career

 By the 1950s, Hasso's Hollywood career had stalled.
 From then on, she divided her time between making films in Sweden and acting on stage in New York City until she returned to Hollywood in the 1960s.
 She also acted on television, making guest appearances in several popular TV series, including Route 66, Bonanza, The Outer Limits, The Green Hornet, Hawkins, Cannon, Starsky and Hutch, The Streets of San Francisco, Ellery Queen, Quincy, M.E., Magnum, P.I., Trapper John, M.D., Hart to Hart, and The Fall Guy.
 She was also a frequent television guest on Bob Hope's NBC TV (Burbank) prime-time series.

 Hasso worked as a composer, lyricist, songwriter and author.
 She also translated Swedish folk songs into English.
 Her debut novel, Momo (1977), depicts her childhood in interwar Stockholm.
 Her album Where the Sun Meets the Moon (1979) consists of her own versions of Swedish folk tunes.
 In a 1995 interview, she stated she wanted to be remembered for her writing, not her acting.
 She continued to act until late in her life, her last film being One Hell of a Guy (1998).

 Personal life and death

-Hasso adhered to Lutheranism.
 Her first husband was cinematographer/director Harry Hasso, whom she married in 1933.
 They had a son by the time she was 19, and divorced in 1942.
 In 1957, her son was killed in a car accident.
 In the seventies, she relocated to Park La Brea, Los Angeles where she remained until her death.

 Hasso died of pneumonia and cancer at Cedars-Sinai Medical Center in Los Angeles in 2002, aged 86.